-ELISA characterization and coverage analysis
+ELISA reagent characterization and HCP coverage analysis

 Compare ELISAs and document HCP coverage